-By tracing the historical and contemporary impacts of these cultural exchanges, we gain insight into how Georgian culture has created the identity markers of cultural "we".
-Deeply rooted in the preservation of homeland, language, and faith, Georgian cultural identity has been sculpted by a history of resilience against various invaders.
+By tracing the historical and contemporary impacts of these cultural exchanges, we gain insight into the identity markers of a Georgian cultural "we."
+Deeply rooted in the preservation of homeland, language, and faith, Georgian cultural identity has been sculpted by a history of resilience against invaders.
 Dance and music (particularly traditional and urban forms) have played a pivotal role in expressing and preserving this identity.
 These art forms have served as mediums through which Georgians have articulated their sense of self, awareness of belonging, and differentiation from others.
-This distinction between "we" and "they" is shaped by social, political, and cultural factors, including national symbols, language, history and culture.

 Sponsorship